-The new law effective January 1, 2016, requires committees collecting non-anonymous contributions of any amount report the name and address of the contributor.
+Campaign finance law requires committees collecting non-anonymous contributions of any amount report the name and address of the contributor.
 Committees that appear to have received unlawful contributions are contacted and asked to respond within 30 days.
 Committees identified through this audit could be subject to the standard settlement provided for in WIS.
 ADMIN.
 CODE ETH 26.02(6).